-Taxpayers claiming deductions for IRC Section 529 Tuition Account Program contributions, Medical Savings Account contributions, or Health Savings Account contributions must complete PA Schedule O.
+Taxpayers claiming deductions for IRC Section 529 Qualified Tuition Program contributions, Medical Savings Account contributions, or Health Savings Account contributions must complete PA Schedule O.

-PART I - IRC Section 529 Tuition Account Program Contributions
+PART I - IRC Section 529 Qualified Tuition Program Contributions

-Line 1.
-Enter the name and social security number for each beneficiary for whom a contribution is being made to an IRC Section 529 plan during tax year 2010.
+- Line 1.
+Enter the name and Social Security number for each beneficiary for whom a contribution was made to an IRC Section 529 plan during tax year 2011.
 Enter the amount of the contribution made for each beneficiary.
 A taxpayer and spouse each may take a deduction for contributions up to a limit of \$13,000 per beneficiary.
-If you have more than 10 beneficiaries for which you are claiming a deduction, please include a statement showing each beneficiary's name, social security number, and the amount of deduction claimed for each of the beneficiaries by the taxpayer and/or spouse.
+If you have more than 10 beneficiaries for which you are claiming a deduction, please include a statement showing each beneficiary's name, Social Security number, and the amount of deduction claimed for each of the beneficiaries by the taxpayer and/or spouse. - Line 2.

-Line 2.
 Add the amount of contributions made by the taxpayer and/or spouse and include the total in the appropriate columns.